Action Eases Anxiety Tarot: Next

 Sage Sips is in full pirate radio mode, popping up whenever.
 Some days may or may not make it over to other platforms.
 Following the blog here is the only way to get absolutely everything.

-All of this merry tarot madness is brought to you by my love of the tarot art, a big cup of and all the tarot fans like you who support me on Ko-Fi Private Tarot readings by email are OPEN and available to order 24/7/365.
+All of this merry tarot madness is brought to you by my love of the tarot art, a big cup of #coffee and all the tarot fans like you who support me on Ko-Fi Private Tarot readings by email are OPEN and available to order 24/7/365.
 Please allow at least 2-3 business days for delivery – I have a day job and Tarot isn’t a business for me.

 All ko-fi proceeds go toward the cost to create and web host this blog.